 Peter Smit, Founder, Collabogence

-A recent research study conducted by HRPA and Collabogence on organizational behaviour, training and development revealed findings that could remarkably benefit the retail industry in Canada.
-This session will provide practical strategies for promoting organizational collaboration, how to achieve desired results on time and on budget and how to drastically increase team effectiveness and productivity.
+Collabogence, together with HRPA, are in the midst of conducting a research project on measuring Organizational Collaborative performance through the use of Big Data and Analytics.
+Preliminary results of this study have already revealed remarkable findings that could benefit the Canadian retail industry.
+This session will provide practical strategies for promoting organizational collaboration, how to achieve desired results on time and on budget, and how to drastically increase team effectiveness and productivity.
+This presentation will also help answer questions like:

 Joe Essenfeld, CEO, Jibe